mtzdgtlab/MAC_Paving_Site_2026/docs/2025-copy-rewrite.md

 - H1: Driveway Resurfacing That Extends Asphalt Life

 #### H2: Restore Before Replacing
-We mill distressed areas, repair base failures, correct drainage, and place new asphalt lifts that bond to your existing surface.
+We mill distressed areas, repair base failures, correct grading, and place new asphalt lifts that bond to your existing surface.
 Resurfacing is ideal when 40–60% of the pavement is still structurally sound but needs a fresh wearing course.

 #### H2: Perfect for
 - Residential driveways with cracking, ruts, or oxidation but stable bases.